h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_automl.rst

 -------------------------------------

 Sparkling Water provides API in Scala and Python for H2O AutoML.
 The following sections describe how to train an AutoML model in Sparkling Water in both languages.
+See also :ref:`parameters_H2OAutoML`.

 .. content-tabs::